Akuli/mantaray/README.md

     $ source env/bin/activate
     $ pip install -r requirements-dev.txt
+    $ python3 -m mantaray

+This should run mantaray.
+By default, it connects to `##learnpython` on libera, which is where discussion about mantatail development happens.
+I am there almost every day at about 6PM to 10PM UTC.

 Mantaray's tests use IRC servers that Mantaray connects to for testing.
 They are included with Mantaray as Git submodules.